 |Lucile Gemähling, European Project Coordinator

 Lucile supports the Europe team as project coordinator.
-She grew up in Lyon, studied geography, sociology and city development in Lyon and Bremen.
-She has previously worked for other european civil society organisations where she was responsible for project coordination and communication.
+She grew up in Lyon, studied geography, sociology and city development in Lyon and Bremen, and is currently enrolled in a Master progamme for creative and autobiographical writing at Alice-Salomon-Hochschule in Berlin.
+She has previously worked for other European civil society organisations where she was responsible for project coordination and communication.
 She also offers free-lance redaction and translation services.

 |Christian Mieß, Communication & Development

 Christian Mieß is on a quest to identify the many European public spheres.
 His interests center around the diverse connections between people, media and politics.
 Christian is also responsible for PR, and online stuff.
 He holds a master’s degree in political science from Greifswald University.
 Christian grew up near Hamburg, Germany.

 |Chiara Zannoni, European Projects OfficerChiara has worked at Citizens For Europe from January 2015 to February 2017.
 She started as a Leonardo intern, and was then supporting the management of CFE’s main European projects, NICeR and You&Me.
 Passionate about languages and European politics, she holds an MA in Multilingual Communication and International Relations from the Université Libre de Bruxelles.
 Chiara grew up in Ravenna, Italy.|

 Sebastian Mehling is lecturer at the European Viadrina University, where he also completes his PhD.
 He is with Citizens For Europe since 2010 and currently designing projects that bring civil society and academic actors together to combine knowledge and forces on the topic of diversity, urban citizenship and migration.